Business as Usual

 “A peaceful death after talking to a pretty lady.
 That’s a pretty nice conclusion to my story,” Lucas smiled.
 He rolled up his shirt sleeve and presented his arm to Eighth.
 She quickly punctured his skin and injected the entire syringe into the man.
 It took two minutes for him stop fall asleep, and another two for him to stop breathing.
 Eighth checked his pulse and confirmed what she had already known.
 She took a picture of the body and walked back into the building and out to the front to wait for her limo.
 Eighth shook off the events that had just occurred.
 Even if tonight was a bit different than her normal jobs, it was just business as usual.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, DarkusOmegaXWrite a Review